vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 Standard Key Provider does not rotate its keys automatically, as that could endanger other environments where that key is used.

 An example of how to automate this process with PowerCLI is provided in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.

-### If I delete a Native Key Provider should I delete the .p12 files I’ve stored?

-Whether you should delete them or not is up to you.
-The backup key files (.p12 files) might be necessary to decrypt replica or backed-up copies of virtual machines.

 ### How do I tell which virtual machines are using a key provider?